coinhelper/PHPCoinAddress/README.md

 PHPCoinAddress
 ==============

-PHPCoinAddress is a PHP object that creates public/private address key pairs for Bitcoin, Namecoin, Litecoin, PPCoin, Devcoin, and other cyrptocoins.
+PHPCoinAddress is a PHP object that creates public/private address key pairs for Bitcoin, Namecoin, Litecoin and other cyrptocoins.

 Version 0.1.7